By Linda Ris

-You best option, is to work from a coffee shop or co-working space, particularly if you are wanting to upload or download anything.
+You can also work from a coffee shop or co-working space.
 You will get free Wi-Fi in hotels and serviced apartments but it may be a little slow depending on your needs.
 It can be a bit of a hit and miss.
-Of course you are sharing the connection with others so it will be slower if more people are using it.
+In a hotel you are often sharing the connection with many others so the more people are using it, the slower it gets.

 A Visa to Nepal will last you a maximum of 5 months per calendar year.
 You can get a three-month visa upon arrival at the border for 100 dollars.
 For a two-month extension you go to the Department of immigration which will take a couple of hours.
 Fast and simple compared to lots of other Asian countries!
 If you want to stay longer than that, be prepared to encounter a lot of bureaucracy and frustration.
 Your options are, in level of difficulty in acquiring: Study Visa, Marriage Visa, Business Visa and Work Visa.
 Read more about a study visa here.

 Depending on how long you are planning on living in Kathmandu there are a couple of different options.
 There is no housing shortage although prices can go up or down depending on the season (the tourist season of March-June and September-November tends to be more expensive).
 The best you can do is to start in a hotel or Airbnb.
-It’s even possible to book a cheap Airbnb and then negotiate a longer time of stay.
+You can book an Airbnb for a week or so and then negotiate a longer time stay for a better price.
 Hotels, guesthouses or homestays can also let you stay for a long time period.
 Once there you can start finding a room, studio, apartment or house, which can start from 100 euros a month for a room.
 Many places are advertised on Facebook pages such as Kathmandu Expats or the KTM KTM google group newsletter.
 Another more local “Gumtree” kind of website is Hamrobazar.
 Through the advertisements on Hamrobazar you can get in contact with various brokers.
 Be aware that you always have to bargain on the apartment and brokers can very much hitch up the prices for their own benefits.

 There are three areas where most foreigners tend to live and these areas suit different types of foreigners needs: